jlpteaching/ECS201A/hw3/hw3.rst

 - The modified ``daxpy.cc`` file, that has your unrolled loops.

 Submit your archive, as well as the PDF of your report, on Canvas_.
-**Do not include the PDF in the archive, submit it as a separate file.**
+*Do not include the PDF in the archive, submit it as a separate file.*

+Late assignments receive an automatic 25% reduction per day they are late.
+Assignments will not be accepted for late submission four days after the due date.

 For your convenience, all the questions to be answered in the report are repeated below.